Innistrad: Mechanics

 Innistrad introduces four new mechanics (Curse, Fight, Morbid, Transform) and reintroduces one old mechanic (Flashback).
 Curses are a new enchantment subtype that enchants a player, causing negative effects (hence the name) of varying degrees.
 Fight is a new keyword that refers to two creatures dealing damage to each other equal to their power simultaneously (it had appeared on previous cards, but this is the first time it was keyworded).
 Morbid conditions occur if a creature has died earlier in the turn that the spell is cast or the ability is used.
 The transform mechanic allows certain creatures to turn into different creatures once certain conditions specified on the card are met.
 Each card that can transform is a double-faced card.
 The returning mechanic (from the Odyssey and Time Spiral blocks) was flashback.
 Spells with flashback can be played again from the graveyard, essentially getting a second use out of the spell.
 However, using a Flashback ability removes the card from the game.

 All the major mechanics of Innistrad, including Double-faced cards, return for Dark Ascension.
 Many of the double-faced cards in Dark Ascension are humans on one side and werewolves on the other.
 Dark Ascension also has a number of cards involving the number 13.
 Two new mechanics debuted in Dark Ascension: Fateful Hour and Undying.
 Cards with fateful hour abilities have an enhanced effect when their controller has 5 or fewer life points remaining.
 Undying is a new keyword mechanic that is featured on creature cards.
 When a creature with Undying dies, if it had no +1/+1 counters on it, it returns to the battlefield with a +1/+1 counter on it, effectively allowing a creature to survive destruction at least once.

 Two new mechanics debuted in Avacyn Restored: miracle and soulbond Miracle is a new keyword found on instants and sorceries.
 Spells with Miracle have a cheaper, alternate casting cost that can be paid if the spell was the first card drawn during the turn, then immediately cast after being drawn.
 Soulbond is a new keyword mechanic that is featured on creature cards.
 When a creature with Soulbond enters the battlefield, it can be paired up with another creature that player controls, granting bonus abilities to both creatures until one or both creatures leave play.
 Conversely, if another creature enters play, it can be paired with an unpaired creature with Soulbond.
 Of the mechanics of Innistrad and Dark Ascension, only undying returns for Avacyn.

 Reception

+In a review of Innistrad in Black Gate, Scott Taylor said "In all, I say bravo to Wizards of the Coast for recapturing the magic of what could have been.
+Innistrad makes a perfect addition to Magic the Gathering, both in playability and style.
+I highly recommend taking a look at it if given the chance."

 In 2012, Innistrad won the Origins Award for Collectible Card Expansion Game of the Year.